Your Complete Guide to Capturing Amazing Star Trails

 If you find that an aperture of f/5.6 is still causing your foreground to be overexposed, then I would suggest finding a different place to shoot from.
 Conversely, if your aperture is as wide open as possible, and your foreground is still underexposed, I recommend bumping up your ISO, but not too high (see “ISO” below for more details).

-ISO: I like to use the lowest ISO necessary to achieve the exposure I need.
+I like to use the lowest ISO necessary to achieve the exposure I need.
 A general rule of thumb that I like to use is if your camera was manufactured in 2009 or after, start at ISO 200 and experiment up from there, but try to cap it at 800.
 If you have an older camera, start at ISO 100 and go from there, but try not to go beyond 400.
 The reason for this is you want as little noise as possible in your photos.
-Noise is increased as the shutter speed increases, and also as the ISO increases, so since you are shooting 30 second exposures, I figure why not strive to have the lowest ISO possible in order to get the shot you want.
+Noise is increased as the shutter speed increases, and also as the ISO increases.
+Since you’re shooting 30-second exposures, why not strive to have the lowest ISO possible to achieve the look you want?

 OK, now you have composed your image, and determined your exposure values.
 This is the easy part.
 Press the button on your shutter release, lock it down, and watch the camera do its work.
 If you are at home this is easy because you can go inside and get a snack, watch TV, take a nap, or whatever.
 If you are not, make sure you have something to occupy yourself with in order to pass the time.
 Also if you are in a public place, make sure you are set up in a place where nobody else will accidentally disturb your setup.
 One wrecked exposure in the middle of 250 exposures will greatly decrease the amount of photos you can use in your final product.